Say you’ve started a startup today.

 As an example of directly exposing only some data from the database, imagine you’re building a social network, where friend information is public.
 Say you model this as a friends table consisting of two columns for the user IDs of the two people who are friends.
 Now, the conventional approach would have you define a backend API for the frontend to get friends.
 Instead, you can define an API that takes an SQL query from the client, runs it, and returns the results.
 This query can be run under a database user account that has only read access, that too only to the friends table.
 This can accommodate unforeseen uses, like getting the number of friends rather than the actual list.
 Or if there’s a search box where the user can filter his friends, you can do a LIKE query.
 Or you can limit the number of friends returned to how many will be displayed in the UI.
 Or return only some fields, the ones you’ll use in your frontend.
 Or filter only friends who have a phone number, say if you’re building some kind of dialer UI.
 All this flexibility is now available without you having to foresee it, plan for it, and build it.
 Don’t make the backend layer a straitjacket between the database and the frontend, any more than you’d force participants in a meeting to communicate via morse code.

 SQL is powerful, simple, declarative and most engineers know it — there’s nothing else with all these benefits.
 Certainly not your custom API.
 Greenspun’s tenth rule of programming says that any sufficiently complicated C or Fortran program contains an ad hoc, informally-specified, bug-ridden, slow implementation of half of Common Lisp.
-Similarly, your custom API contains an ad-hoc, informally-specified, bug-ridden, slow implementation of half of SQL.
-At most half.
+Similarly, your custom API contains an ad-hoc, informally-specified, bug-ridden, slow implementation of a fraction of SQL.
 Don’t define such an anaemic API.